Paignton Heritage Society

 To monitor the policies and plans of government, council, and developers.

-Latest - The Paignton Neighbourhood Plan has been lodged with Torbay Council for the final consultation.
+Latest - The Paignton Neighbourhood Plan - the final public consultation is in progress now!

 The Plan - which is strictly non-political and has no connection with Torbay Council - has been created by Paignton residents - private individuals, businesses. local groups and many others - all working together to set out a viable future for Paignton.
 Please visit the paigntonneighbourhoodplan.org website and click on The Submitted Plan to see the version on which the final consultation is based. .